Armenak Alachachian

 Armenak Misakovich Alachachian (alternate spellings: Alachachyan, Alatchatchan, Alajajian) (Արմենակ Միսակի Ալաջաջյան, December 25, 1930 - December 4, 2017) was an Armenian-Soviet basketball player and coach.
 During his club playing career, the point guard reached European stardom with CSKA Moscow and the senior men's Soviet Union national team.
 He was the first person to ever win a EuroLeague title, as both a player and a head coach.

 Club career

-Whie he was the team captain, Alachachian helped CSKA Moscow win its first EuroLeague championship in 1961.
+Alachachian began his career in 1948, playing for SKIF Yerevan team.
+In 1955, he moved to Burevestnik Almaty to play alongside the famous giant - Uvais Akhtaev.
+While he was the team captain, Alachachian helped CSKA Moscow win its first EuroLeague championship in 1961.
 He added a second EuroLeague championship with CSKA in 1963, and he reached another EuroLerague Final in 1965, before retiring.
+In total, Alachachian played 5 seasons in EuroLeague, averaging 5.0 points per game and reaching at least the semifinals stage in every of those seasons.

 National team career

 As a player of the senior men's Soviet national team, Alachachian won four gold medals at the FIBA EuroBasket.
 As he won the 1953 EuroBasket, the 1961 EuroBasket, the 1963 EuroBasket, and the 1965 EuroBasket.
 He also won a Summer Olympic Games silver medal, which he won at the 1964 Tokyo Summer Olympics.